 Once you have read the information above and determined that a Neighborhood Sidewalk Petition is the appropriate course of action, click here to access the application.
 The application process is outlined below:

-- Sidewalk applications are evaluated biannually: in winter and summer.
-Winter applications are due by December 31 and will be evaluated in January.
-Summer applications are due by June 30 and will be evaluated in July.
+- Sidewalk applications are evaluated annually.
+Applications are due by December 31 and will be evaluated in January.
+Applications that are approved will then be incorporated into the work plan for the upcoming fiscal year.

 - Submit your application.
 Applications must